 Then we formulate a program for step two.
 The goal of step two is to allow the overgrown colon to shrink back to a normal size.
 During step two you will need to be able to evacuate every day.
 You will most likely need to take something every day to accomplish that.
 I’ve included what I find useful for this stage in the image above as well.
 NOTE: I do not use all of the bulleted items, usually just one or two.

-Before you embark on any treatment, it’s important to consider that if this has been an issue for a long time you may have developed a fecalith, a hardened area of stool that may be to large to evacuate and requires a rather intensive protocol to break up, including enemas, suppositories and aggressive oral laxatives.
+Before you embark on any treatment, if this has been an issue for a long enough to dilate your colon, you may have developed another complication of chronic functional constipation called a fecalith.
+Fecalith is Latin for “fecal stone” and that hopefully gives you an idea of how hard it can be to break up and evacuate this resistant waste material.
+A fecalith is a hardened area of stool that may be too large to evacuate and requires a rather intensive protocol to break up, including enemas, suppositories, and aggressive oral laxatives.

 When I’m working with kids I usually like to explain a fecalith as “angry poo” and draw a cartoon of the relevant anatomy so they can get on board with the treatment plan because they need to be on board or you will have a tougher time clearing the problem.

 I generally start with 3-4 enemas over 2-4 days, suppositories for the balance of a week and oral magnesium citrate solution for the full 7 days.
-Fecalith is latin for fecal stone, and gives you an idea of how hard it can be to break up and evacuate this resistant waste material.
-Such intensive therapy can easily cause dangerous fluid or electrolyte imbalances in small children or anyone with kidney, heart or liver disease.
+Such intensive therapy can easily cause dangerous fluid or electrolyte imbalances in small children or anyone with kidney, heart, or liver disease.
 So I do not advise attempting to break up of fecalith without professional help.

 The total treatment time for functional constipation usually requires 4-8 months and several visits.
 But you can expect a complete recovery.
 Just remember, your colon requires your cooperation to function at its best.
 If you give it just a little time every day to do its thing, you’ll have the rest of the day to do everything else you want!